-Mirador Mansions on Nathan Rd of Tsim Sha Tsui is an extremely well known building that has been frequented by travellers to Hong Kong for many many years.
+Mirador Mansions on Nathan Rd of Tsim Sha Tsui is an extremely well-known building that has been frequented by travelers to Hong Kong for many many years.
 The building takes up the whole block width ways and is about 15 stories high, and was built back in the 70’s is my guess.
 For many years it has been home to several different independently run hostels, including the well known Cosmic Guest House.

 It’s a little run down, a little dirty looking, and at first look there appears to be plenty of shady looking characters hanging around the front.
 But fortunately, they turn out to be harmless locals that are either living or working in the building, the building is also home to many businesses.

 The entry could do with a real good clean or refurbish, but fortunately, the hostels are much cleaner than the entry hallway!
 In the hallway, you’ll also find tailors, phone shops selling sim and calling cards, shops selling luggage and also traditional Chinese clothes.
 They don’t wait in their shops for business to come to them either, most shop staff are out the front touting their goods and trying to lure you into their shops.
 Calls of ‘tailored suit, shirts, copy watches sir…’ can become annoying, but they are friendly, and many speak English so they can actually be helpful in rare instances.

 There is a pair of elevators at the middle of the building and a pair towards the rear, the ones at the rear are mostly used by businesses moving goods up and down.
 Both sets can quite often be busy, and it’s worth noting that they are turned off at ten pm, although the ones at the rear still seem to work later in the night.